tuankhoin/toilet-pandemia/README.md

 	}
 ```

 Our last function is the LightingHalftone, which is the lighting function called once per light.
-As we have had both the light intensity and the halftone comparison value we can compare them with the smoothstep function rather than the step function to interpolate the colors over a single pixel since we’re not actually limited by binary colors in our shaders.
+As we have had both the light intensity and the halftone comparison value we can compare them with the smooth step function rather than the step function to interpolate the colors over a single pixel since we’re not actually limited by binary colors in our shaders.
 The first task is to figure out how much the value we compare to changes over a single pixel.
 Luckily we have the fwidth function which returns an approximation of exactly that value.
-We divide the value of a halftone by two and then do the smoothstep from the comparison value minus half of the change where the result will be zero to the comparison value plus half of the change where the result will be one.
+We divide the value of a halftone by two and then do the smooth step from the comparison value minus half of the change where the result will be zero to the comparison value plus half of the change where the result will be one.
 The value we use to step between those values is the light intensity.
 ```c#
     float4 LightingHalftone(HalftoneSurfaceOutput s, float3 lightDir, float atten) {
 		//How much does the normal point towards the light?